ForestScaling/The-Impact-of-Disturbance-History-on-Size-Abundance-Scaling-Patterns-in-Forests/FIA_Model_Data/README.md

 # slope_xmin12.7cm_xmax50cm_recentclip.csv
 This csv file holds information about each plot that is useful for the actual modeling process (e.g., Disturbance Type)

+# tnc_adjacencymatrix
+This csv file is an adjacency matrix that is used to tell brms which ecoregions are adjacent to which ecoregions.
+It provides the data necessary to set up the spatial autocorrelation model